Jiaodong Kingdom

-Jiaodong Kingdom (膠東國) was a kingdom of the Han dynasty, located in what is now eastern Shandong.
+Jiaodong Kingdom (膠東國) was a kingdom of the Han dynasty, located in what is now eastern Shandong, with its capital in Jimo (the site is in today's Pingdu, not Jimo, Shandong).

+History

-Zichuan was separated from the Qi Kingdom in 165 BC and granted to Liu Xiongqu (劉雄渠), son of Liu Fei, King of Qi.
+In 165 BC, Zichuan was separated from the Qi Kingdom and granted to Liu Xiongqu (劉雄渠), son of Liu Fei, King of Qi.
 Xiongqu was killed in the Rebellion of the Seven States, and was succeeded by Liu Che, son of Emperor Jing, and the future Emperor Wu.
 After Che was designated as the heir to the Han throne, Jiaodong was converted to a commandery.

 In 148 BC, Jiaodong was granted to Liu Ji, another son of Emperor Jing.
 Ji and his descendants held Jiaodong for 6 generations: